dansandu/glyph/README.md

         }
         else
         {
-            // Now the parser has applied a production rule.
+            // The parser has applied a production rule.
 The
-            // node.getRuleIndex() method yields the index of the used
+            // node.getRuleIndex() invocation yields the index of the applied
             // production rule.
-We marked with comments the index of each rule
-            // for convenience.
-We use these indices to compose values from the
+These indices are used to compose values from
-            // stack.
+            // the stack.
             switch (node.getRuleIndex())
             {
             case 1:
             {
                 // The parser has applied the second production rule from the
                 // grammar.
-This is the sum.
-We pop the last two values from the
+The last two values are poped from the stack and
-                // stack and push their sum back into the stack.
-Notice that the
+                // summed togheter.
+The sum is commutative and the order the
-                // order we extract the values from the stack are in the reverse
+                // values are poped from the stack doesn't matter.
+For an
-                // order of operation.
-This is because the parser pushes values
+                // uncommutative operation like subtraction the values should
-                // to the stack the right order but values from the stack are
-                // removed in reverse.
+                // be popped in reverse.
                 const auto rhs = pop(stack);
                 const auto lhs = pop(stack);
                 stack.push_back(lhs + rhs);